 Sometimes it’s fun to get embroiled in a heated “tweetoff,” but I’ve noticed how easy it is to feel “triggered” by something someone says online and how the opposition is effectively “hacking” that tendency to drag well-meaning people into pointless back-and-forths designed not to defend a point of view, but simply to waste an activist’s time, demoralize them, and occupy the focus — a focus that could be better spent elsewhere on Real Politics with real citizens who in some way care about their country and their lives.

-Twitter Bot “Tells”
+Bots on Twitter have “Tells”

-– Conspicuously hyper-Christian in bio and/or name:
+– Conspicuously hyper-Christian in bio and/or name of bots on Twitter:

 3) Abnormally high tweet volume

 Seems to tweet &/or RT constantly without breaks — supporting evidence of use of a scheduler tool at minimum, and displaying obviously automated responses from some accounts.
 The above account, for example, started less than 2 years ago, has tweeted 15,000 more times than I have in over 10 years of frequent use (28K).
 Most normal people don’t schedule their tweets — but marketers and PR people do.

 4) Posts only about politics and one other thing (usually a sport)